 }

-You can quickly generate basic pages for creating, reading, updating and deleting entities using derive crud -entityname-.
+.
 It will create pages that allows creating and deleting such entities, and editing of all entities of this type in the database.

 Example: